War Crimes Watch: Russia's onslaught on Ukrainian hospitals

 “We were lying in wards when glass, frames, windows and walls flew apart,” she told AP, lying next to her newborn.

-Ukrainian authorities say three were killed by the airstrike, including a child.
-Another 17 were wounded.
+Ukrainian authorities say three were killed by the airstrike, including a child, while 17 were wounded.

 Kremlin officials admitted Russian aircraft had struck the hospital but insisted all patients and staff had been evacuated prior to the bombing.
-State media claimed without providing any evidence that the hospital was being used as a base for the Azov Battalion, a small far-right nationalist group often used as casus belli by Putin for false claims that the Ukrainian government is rife with Nazis.
+Russian state media claimed without providing any evidence that the hospital was being used as a base for the Azov Battalion, a small far-right nationalist group often used as casus belli by Putin for false claims that the Ukrainian government is rife with Nazis.

 At a U.N.
-Security Council meeting the day after the strike, Russian ambassador Vassily Nebenzia claimed the wounded pregnant women documented by AP journalists were “crisis actors,” playing the part of victims in an elaborate plot to frame Russia.
+Security Council meeting the day after the strike, Russian Ambassador Vassily Nebenzia claimed the wounded pregnant women documented by AP journalists were “crisis actors,” playing the part of victims in an elaborate plot to frame Russia.

-On Twitter, the Russian embassy in London posted two AP photos side-by-side, one depicting Vishegirskaya and another of the pregnant woman who died.
+On Twitter, the Russian Embassy in London posted two AP photos side-by-side, one depicting Vishegirskaya and another of the pregnant woman who died.
 Each was branded in red as “FAKE.”
 Twitter removed the tweet for violating its rules against denying violent events.

 Vishegirskaya is a blogger in Mariupol who before the war posted about skin care, makeup and cosmetics; there is no evidence that she was anything but a patient at the hospital.
 She posted multiple photos and videos on Instagram documenting her pregnancy in the past few months.

 The AP journalists also saw no evidence that the facility was being used as anything other than a hospital.
 They saw no military hardware or vehicles among the burned-out wrecks in the courtyard.
-Hospitals rooms were filled with beds and medical equipment.
+Hospital rooms were filled with beds and medical equipment.

-The contention that the victims were actors and the hospitals were military targets “is preposterous, and no court of law would give it any credence,” said David Scheffer, who served as U.S. Ambassador at Large for War Crimes Issues during the Clinton administration. ”Imagine them trying to say it in front of a seasoned panel of judges as if it can be credibly believed.”
+The contention that the victims were actors and the hospitals were military targets “is preposterous, and no court of law would give it any credence,” said David Scheffer, who served as U.S. ambassador at large for war crimes issues during the Clinton administration. ”Imagine them trying to say it in front of a seasoned panel of judges as if it can be credibly believed.”

 Scheffer and Goodman both said prosecutors in any future trial are likely to argue multiple strikes against medical facilities are evidence of an intentional strategy to break the morale of the enemy population.